toolness/werewolves-and-wanderer-rs/README.md

   That said, I did go a bit overboard with some abstractions, so there's a bit of variety.

+* Some of the "bugs" in the program are intentional features from the original BASIC implementation.
+For example, the chapter on [Interpreting Your Commands][chapter 9] states:

+  > You can enter the full word (such as NORTH) or just the
+  > first letter.
+As you can see, the last part of line 460
+  > cuts the input down to a single letter anyway, so you may
+  > as well just enter the first letter of your command.

+  This actually results in lots of unexpected behavior, as e.g. "eat" causes the player to go east rather than consume a unit of food.

+  I found this funny so I left it in.

 * Because of the fact that the web version can't block the UI thread to wait for user input--well, at least not in a user-friendly way--the program's source code is actually capable